Qualification | Diploma

 Please wear tight fitting clothing to allow the panel to see your movement fully.

-The Ballet audition class will commence with Barre work – which may include Plies, Battement Tendu, Battement Glisse, Ronds de Jambe, Adage and Grand Battement.
-The Centre work will consist of an Adage and Pirouettes, then the Allegro section, which will include either a Petit Allegro or Grand Allegro (small or big jumps).
+The Ballet audition class will commence with Barre work – which may include Plies, Battement Tendu / Glisse.
+The Centre work will consist of an Adage and Pirouettes.

-The Jazz class will consist of a short warm-up, followed by corner work consisting of travelling, turns, kicks and leaps.
-This is followed by a short routine focused on style, dynamic range, performance and theatricality.
+The Jazz class will consist of learning and performing a short routine containing technical elements which focuses on style, dynamic range, performance and theatricality.

-Jazz shoes and trainers that are suitable for dance (i.e. no Converse or similar fashion shoes that are not designed for dance).
+Jazz shoes that are suitable for dance (i.e. no Converse or similar fashion shoes that are not designed for dance).
 No loose clothing is permitted.

 Regular workshop sessions are held to give students the opportunity to work with directors, choreographers and industry professionals whilst training.
 Second and third year students also have to opportunity to join the Italia Conti Agency and undertake professional work should the opportunity arise.
 During the 3rd year students take part in Dance Productions and their final Showcase whereby agents are invited, and Italia Conti has connections with many of these.